Frock the Vote!

-"Frock the Vote!" is the ninth episode of the fourth season of RuPaul's Drag Race.
+"Frock the Vote!" is the ninth episode of the fourth season of the American television series RuPaul's Drag Race.
 It originally aired on March 26, 2012.
-Sharon Needles wins the challenge.
-DiDa Ritz is eliminated from the competition after placing in the bottom two and losing a lip-sync contest against Latrice Royale to "I've Got to Use My Imagination" by Gladys Knight & the Pips.
+The episode's main challenge tasks contestants with participating in a presidential debate.
+Dan Savage and Jeffrey Moran of Absolut Vodka are guest judges.
+Sharon Needles wins the main challenge.
+DiDa Ritz is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Latrice Royale to "I've Got to Use My Imagination" by Gladys Knight & the Pips.